Skip to content

 Advertisement

-Canada's new Agri-Food Immigration Pilot is currently accepting applications.
+Canada's Agri-Food Immigration Pilot is currently accepting applications.
+The program will be open until at least May 14, 2025.

 The agri-food pilot aims to fill labour shortages, particularly in meat processing and mushroom production, within the agri-food sector and help meet Canada’s ambitious export targets.
 The agriculture and agri-food industry is an important contributor to Canada’s economic growth and vitality, supporting around one-in-eight jobs in Canada.